Irdest developer manual

 Ratman client lib

 This is the client library used to write applications for Ratman.
 Currently only a Rust implementation exists.
+The raw protocol is documented in the next chapter.

 You can find ratman-client on crates.io and its documentation on docs.rs!